stripe/rainier/docs/vectors.md

 ## Multivariate Data

 We'd now like to construct a model that associates these three different (but related) `feed` rates with their corresponding observations.
-We'll do that in three different ways.
+We'll do that in two different ways.

 * First, we'll split the data into three parts, and construct three separate models, which we'll then merge.
-* Next, we'll use a variation of `Model.observe` that lets us define a function between our independent variables (feed type), and the likelihood of our dependent variable (number of eggs).
+* Next, we'll use use a variation of `Model.observe` that accepts _vectors_ of likelihoods, one for each observation.
-* Finally, we'll see how to construct that function in a special way that lets Rainier evaluate it much more efficiently.

 It's worth noting that we can just keep reusing the same `feeds` random variables as we construct each of these models.
 That's because everything in Rainier is immutable - there's no global context that you're modifying when you create parameters or make observations.
 That makes things a lot easier to reason about, especially when messing around in a REPL or a notebook.